dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 }
 ```

-The data is exported in RDF format by default.
-A different output format may be specified with the
+A different output format may be specified with the `format` field.
-`format` field.
 For example:

 ```graphql
 mutation {